Truth on Hostage Negotiations - January 16th, Hour 3

 How are you doing, sir?

-My first time heard you when you were filling in for Rush Limbog when he was having his cancer treatment, and I was listening to your show.
+My first time heard you when you were filling in for Rush Limbaugh, when he was having his cancer treatment, and I listened to your show.

-Uh, the truck driver, I you know, radio shit it gets a little modernist, so I'll listen to the politics and stuff.
+As a truck driver, I was, you know, radius against a little modinist, so I listened to the politics and stuff like that.

-So I kind of fell in love with your show.
+So I kind of fell in love with your show, and I've been since today on.

-I know it's uh not just you, it's your whole team that does it off.
+I know it's not just you, it's your whole team that does a lot.

 But my question to you, I'm also a volunteer firefighter.

-Why can't we bring tankers out to Florida or California and bring where the war is at and to the fire?
+Why can't they bring tankers out to Florida or California and bring where there were into the fire?

-Tanger Burger J. Like you can bring fifty tankers out there, and I guarantee you could not go that fire before you know, before you stay too bad.
+You can bring 50 tankers out there, and I guarantee you could not put that fire out before you have two beds.

-Well, I mean, what what we learned today about the fire is it just it it just frankly Makes me angrier and angrier and angrier.
+Well, I mean, what we learned today about the fire is it just frankly makes me angrier and angrier and angrier.

-Now, I know that Gavin Newsom ordered the California flags be raised to full staff for Trump's inauguration.
+Now, I know that Gavin Newson ordered that California flags be raised to full staff for Trump's inauguration.

 But that's not what we learned today.

-You know, now we are learning that a lot of the trucks, there were only five out of 40 trucks, which is unimaginable to me that were actually deployed uh prior, you know, as as the Palace Pacific Palisades fire was erupting.
+You know, now we are learning that a lot of the trucks, there were only five out of 40 trucks, which is unimaginable to me, that were actually deployed prior, you know, as the Pacific Palisades fire was erupting.

-In other words, the uh Pacific Palisades fire department, you know, they didn't send their their full fleet of trucks in there.
+In other words, the Pacific Palisades Fire Department, you know, they didn't send their full fleet of trucks in there.

-They only sent five out of forty available fire engines holding back a thousand firefighters, according to a damning new report that came out.
+They only sent five out of 40 available fire engines, holding back a thousand firefighters, according to a damning new report that came out.

-There's there's just zero absolutely zero excuse for anything.
+There's just zero, absolutely zero excuse for anything.

-And that and it shows up in a in a poll that came out, and Californians, you know, forty-seven percent of Californians think that Gavin Newsom is a great deal responsible or somewhat responsible for the damage left by the flames.
+And Californians, you know, 47% of Californians think that Gavin Newsom is a great deal responsible or somewhat responsible for the damage left by the flames.

-And this is a very liberal state that like Avan Newsom.
+And this is a very liberal state that liked Gavin Newsom.

-It breaks my heart to see all these people are losing their livelihood, you know.
+It breaks my heart to see all these people lose their livelihood, you know?

-Maybe they lose some a life out of that whole deal.
+Maybe they lose a life without that whole deal.

 I think somebody should go to jail for that.